aionnetwork/aion-docs/developers/basics/glossary.md

 You can browse these networks on the [Aion Dashboard](https://mainnet.aion.network/#/dashboard) website.

+## Node

+A **Node** is a computer that is connected to a [network](#Networks-on-Aion).
+In our case, each node is running the Aion kernel.
+Each node talks to other **Nodes** on the network to do things like run applications or confirm transactions.

+Unlike other networks, we have implemented the Aion virtual machine ([AVM](#Aion-Virtual-Machine)) on both the Java and Rust kernels.
+Operationally both these kernels function the same way and react identically when queried by the network.

+The purpose of having two kernels is for redundancy.
+If one of the kernels is compromised, the other kernel is able to take the weight and keep the network alive.

+Learn to set up your own **Node** [here](/developers/nodes/_index.md).

 ## Nonce

-A Nonce, or "Number only used once", is a value found in various different objects on the network.
+A **Nonce**, or "Number only used once", is a value found in various different objects on the network.
 For each object type, it serves a slightly different purpose.

 An **Account Nonce** represents the number of transactions that account has sent.
 This prevents the same transaction from submitting multiple times.